Wills & Trusts FAQ

 Contact us to protect your family’s future with will preparation.
 We proudly serve clients in Columbus, Grove City, Hilliard, Dublin, and Worthington, Ohio, as well as the surrounding areas.

 A Revocable Living Trust is a popular choice for estate planning.
-A Revocable Living Trust will decide who receives your property and makes it possible to keep control of your assets while you’re alive.
-A Revocable Living Trust is beneficial since it does not require probate and you’ll be able to revoke or amend your trust anytime as you’re still living.
+A Revocable Living Trust will decide who receives your property and make it possible to keep control of your assets while you are alive.
+A Revocable Living Trust is beneficial since it does not require probate and you will be able to revoke or amend your trust anytime while you are still living.

 2. ARE THERE OTHER NAMES FOR A REVOCABLE LIVING TRUST?

-A Revocable Living Trust is called trust, a trust, an inter-vivos trust, a grantor’s trust, and trust that was living.
+A Revocable Living Trust is called Trust, a Trust, an inter-vivos trust, a grantor’s trust, and a trust that is living.
 Even though there are lots of titles for a Revocable Living Trust, the role of these trusts is the same.

 3. HOW ARE TRUST DIFFERENT FROM A WILL?